sherylll/lenet5-accelerator/README.md

 - don't use local arrays too deep in the loop structure, which can result in large resource consumption

 ### Results
+The original accuracy is 98.89% and using 16-bit fixed point (w/o the softmax layer), accuracy becomes to 98.87%.
+The softmax layer introduces a further tiny drop in the accuracy.

+for xcku095-ffvb2104-1-c:

+for xcku115-flvb2014-2-e:

+## GPU

+### Results